tsheganti8/gmail-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Replace the Mockjson from originalMockFolder after all the data has been replaced.

 ### `npm test`